Azure/aca-landing-zone-accelerator/scenarios/aca-internal/terraform/README.md

 This is the Terraform-based deployment guide for [Scenario 1: Azure Container Apps - Internal environment secure baseline](../README.md).

+## :information_source: Important Note
+ Terraform is not supporting yet the new [Azure Container Apps workload profiles, more networking features, and jobs](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/generally-available-azure-container-apps-workload-profiles-more/ba-p/3913345).
+The terraform implementation in this repo is refering to the older [V1.1.0 implementation](https://github.com/Azure/aca-landing-zone-accelerator/tree/V1.1.0/scenarios/aca-internal/terraform), which is not securing the egress traffic behind an Azure Firewall.
+For a more up to date Terraform implementation of the Secure Baseline Scenario, please check the [udr-implementation-azapi branch](https://github.com/Azure/aca-landing-zone-accelerator/tree/feature/udr-implementation-azapi/scenarios/aca-internal/terraform).

 ## Prerequisites

 This is the starting point for the instructions on deploying this reference implementation.
 There is required access and tooling you'll need in order to accomplish this.